Page Content

 Off-site rotations

-The majority of clinical time is scheduled in Rochester, Minnesota but during the last three semesters of the program you are also assigned to clinical rotations at Mayo Clinic Health System facilities located in Lake City and Cannon Falls, Minnesota.
+The majority of clinical time is scheduled in Rochester, Minnesota but during the last three semesters of the program you are also assigned to clinical rotations at Mayo Clinic Health System facilities located in Lake City, Red Wing, and Cannon Falls, Minnesota.
 These rotations will only occur for three weeks while you are in the program.
 Students are responsible for driving to these sites and will not be reimbursed for travel expenses.

 Non-regular rotations